Home

 Where can I build my fence?

 No fence can be constructed in a public right-of-way or future street right-of-way.
 If a fence is adjacent to a public road right-of-way and within the required setback in a residential district such fence shall not exceed six (6) feet in height respectively.
+No fence shall exceed eight (8) feet in height along any side or rear property line.
+Any fence above seven (7) will require a permit.
 No fence, wall, structure, shrubbery, or other obstruction to vision between the heights of three (3) feet and fifteen (15) feet, except utility poles, light or street sign standards, or tree trunks shall be permitted within twenty-five (25) feet of the intersection of the right-of-way lines or streets, roads, highways, or railroads as long as the same also complies with State Law.

 Can I build my fence on the property line?